History & Background

 be obtained by contacting Dulcimer Players News, I believe.)

 The strings available in Nebuchanezzar's time, and until the mid-to-late 13th century (mid-to-late

 1200s) A.D., were first gut strings, then later on, beaten wire strings.
 Gut strings produced

 the loudest and best sound when either bowed or plucked.
 Nick discusses the beaten wire strings

 above.
 Therefore, it was not until drawn wire technology was developed that strings were

-quality to produce a clear, loud enough sound with which to play melodies as we know today.
+available of consistent quality and diameter, and therefore, sufficient strength to be put under high tension, to produce a clear, loud enough sound with which to play melodies as we know today.

 Two predecessors, two "original" dulcimers

 Two versions of the dulcimer developed separately at about the same time, one in France and one in